waynewangyuxuan/dp_sp25_proj1/README.md

 Training outputs are organized in the `outputs/training_runs/{timestamp}/` directory:
 - `checkpoints/`: Regular training checkpoints
 - `logs/`: Training logs and metrics
+  - `training.log`: Detailed training progress and events
+  - `metrics.csv`: CSV file with per-epoch metrics for analysis
+  - `config.json`: Configuration used for this training run

 ### Best Models